Ugochukwuodinaka/Mexican-Restaurant-Rating-Analysis/README.md

 - __Top 10 Preferred Cuisines By Consumers:__ Identification of prevailing culinary trends and preferences, informing menu development strategies and promotional campaigns.
 - __Top 10 Restaurants By Rating:__ Recognition of top-performing establishments, providing benchmarks for excellence and inspiring improvement within the industry.
 - __Consumers Bby Marital Status and Occupation:__ Detailed insights into the marital stauts and occupational statistics of restaurant-goers, facilitating targeted marketing initiatives and personalized customer experiences.
-- __Consumer Behavior:__ Enhanced understanding of the factors driving dining decisions, enabling restaurants to tailor services and offerings to meet consumer needs effectively.
-- __Distribution of Preferred Cuisines By Consumers:__ Insight into the popularity of various cuisines among consumers, guiding menu planning and marketing efforts to capitalize on consumer preferences.
-- __Top Restaurant Services Towards Alcohol/Smoking:__ Identification of preferred supplementary services, guiding restaurants in optimizing offerings to cater to consumer demands and preferences.
 - __Restaurant Overall Rating and Cuisines Across Locations:__ Recognition of regional variations in restaurant performance and cuisine preferences, facilitating targeted strategies for different market segments and locations.

 ### About The Dataset